jtwaleson/wizard-engine/README.md

 It's not published as a package yet so you can just use it as inspiration and copy parts of it into your project.

 There is a [bit of a story behind this](https://blog.waleson.com/2022/10/the-easee-wizard-engine.html).
-The original library was a lot more complex and could also persist the state in session storage, replay the wizard and record all the progress for recording integration tests, but I didn't need all of that functionalityy yet.
+The original library was a lot more complex and could also persist the state in session storage, replay the wizard and record all the progress for recording integration tests, but I didn't need all of that functionality yet.

 Here's how you use it.